phbradley/conga/README.md

 # Clonotype Neighbor Graph Analysis (CoNGA) -- version 0.1.2

-## dev branch for new code for matching datasets to metaconga features (clumps and cdr3aa-bias clusters)
+## Development branch containg new code for matching datasets to "metaconga" features (clumps and cdr3aa-bias clusters) as described in the [preprint](https://doi.org/10.1101/2025.05.31.657155).
+See a few examples at the end of the Examples section.

 This repository contains the `conga` python package and associated scripts and workflows. `conga` was developed to detect correlation between